petermoorey/NANOG-80-Hackathon/README.md

 # NANOG 80 Hackathon

-Our idea for the NANOG 80 Hackathon (17-18th Oct 2020) was to create a system for evaluate BGP events based on rules defined in a compliance policy.
+Our idea for the NANOG 80 Hackathon (17-18th Oct 2020) was to create *a system for evaluating BGP events based on rules defined in a compliance policy*.

 Our personal goals during the hackathon were to:

 - Evaluate various technology stacks
 - Explore network telemetry capabilities